ABOUT THE LAND BANK

 The Clinton County Land Reutilization Corporation (CCLRC), or “land bank,” was created in 2016 in order to return vacant and abandoned properties to productive use throughout Clinton County.
 Over many years, a number of blighted, abandoned, tax-delinquent properties have had an adverse effect on neighborhoods in every part of the county.
 The land bank is working in cooperation with municipalities and townships to identify these “problem properties” and provide a strategic response to addressing the blight and returning the properties to productive use.

-Brenda Woods, Chair (County Commissioners)
+Kerry Steed, Chair (County Commissioners)

-Mike McCarty (County Commissioners)
+Mike McCarty (County Commissioner)

 The Clinton County Regional Planning Commission (CCRPC) administers the land bank.
 Along with other county partners, the CCRPC staff is responsible for carrying out the land bank’s mission.